After exploring the most obvious places and attractions in the Imperial city it really pays to get off the beaten path in Vienna.

 Looking for budget accommodations in Vienna?
 Check out our guide to the best hostels in Vienna!

 To reach this park located on the spot where in 1683 the Turkish army entrenchments were built, you simply need to take trams 40 or 41 from the Schottentor station.
 There is something for every taste in the 2,500 square meters area including a lookout water tower (the Paulinenwarte), sport facilities, lovely walking paths, a pond, and a waterfall.

 Our favorite monument is the fountain in oriental style donated by the Turkish embassy as a sign of friendship between Turkey and Vienna.
 We also love the Meierei-Diglas restaurant inside the park, run by the great-great-grandchildren of the man who served a sweet treat to Emperor Franz Josef in 1888 when the Türkenschanzpark was open.

-This one is our all times favorite and I have been reluctant to share it, to be honest.
+This one is our all-time favorite and I have been reluctant to share it, to be honest.
 There are enough things to do in the area for a whole day, so we highly recommend it to those who simply need a break from all the sightseeing.
 Take the metro line number one (U1) to its end station called Oberlaa and it will lead you directly to the Therme Wien (Vienna’s Thermal Baths), the biggest city spa in Europe.

-Next to it you will find a representative branch of Kurkonditorei Oberlaa, a famous producer of infamously delicious Viennese pastries.
-If you are still able to move afterwards, the park itself is absolutely splendid.
+Next to it, you will find a representative branch of Kurkonditorei Oberlaa, a famous producer of infamously delicious Viennese pastries.
+If you are still able to move afterward, the park itself is absolutely splendid.
 It was built for the Vienna International Garden Show of 1974 and it features amazing flower arrangements (including a flower maze), ponds, themed gardens, and for those who skipped the pastry shop, sports facilities.

 Savor a Musical at Ronacher Theater